ConnahGriffin/pixel-dungeon/README.md

 Pixel Dungeon
 =============

-This is a fork of Watabou's Pixel Dungeon.
-This repo adds no new features, but aims to make setting up Pixel Dungeon a much easier process which everyone can easilly build off.
+This is a fork of Watabou's Pixel Dungeon by mdsimmo which was the forked by me.
+This repo was made for a college project, The additonal features added includes...
+1. Extra levels (work in progress)
+2. Weapons/Armours (work in progress)
+3. An almaniac for mob/items etc (work in progress)
+4. A more visually pleasing diplay for hunger. (work in progress)
+5. A stat comparison pup-up for items. (work in progress)

 To setup Pixel Dungeon: